Complex Socio-Technical Systems

 Many global problems have these qualities.
 They’re too massive and intricate to “solve” — take world peace as an example.
 But more solvable-looking problems (e.g., global warming) also have hordes of complex, intertwined issues within them.
 Often, these smaller issues are entangled with political agendas and various factors that make them hard to understand let alone solve.
 What appears to be a simple approach is often an insignificant part of a very large problem.
 For example a socio-technical system could be (e.g.) healthcare-related, and some fantastically straightforward “good idea” might spring to mind.
 But then, it’s almost certain that many others (including experts) have already tried and discovered how that “good idea” can’t work.

 Much of the trouble with considering such systems is because of the human brain.
 It’s used to seeing direct results in causal or cause-effect chains; “If I do X, Y happens.”
 Evolutionarily, we humans are designed to understand simple causes and immediate results: We throw a rock, and we see it fall to the ground.
 On the other hand, complex socio-technical systems such as climate change are hard to understand because the human mind is not designed to understand something that complex.
 In design, we’re used to having the convenience of getting feedback through, for example, usability testing.
 But the human brain can’t understand the complexities of world systems.
-Take recycling, for example; many people have grown used to considering it more in terms of collective responsibility.
+Take recycling, for example; many people have grown used to considering it more in terms of collective responsibility, AI could further optimize these processes to enhance efficiency and impact.
 However, we’re not used to thinking on a grander scale in terms of the many — often invisible — ways our environment reacts to the effects of our actions, purchasing choices and habits.
 Complex socio-technical systems are difficult to analyze because:

 • Many systems have several feedback loops.
 When you do something, result A might not appear but instead impact something else you can’t perceive (result B) and then affect other things.
 Only when a threshold is crossed might the first result you notice appear (e.g., result J).